Follow us on social

 “Did I help fix an election?
 Yes.”

-Or so claims foreign lobbyist Robert Stryk in “Devils’ Advocates: The Hidden Story of Rudy Giuliani, Hunter Biden, and the Washington Insiders on the Payrolls of Corrupt Foreign Interests,” a new book by New York Times reporter Ken Vogel about the inner workings of American lobbyists working for foreign governments.
+Or so claims foreign lobbyist Robert Stryk in “Devils’ Advocates: The Hidden Story of Rudy Giuliani, Hunter Biden, and the Washington Insiders on the Payrolls of Corrupt Foreign Interests,” a new book by New York Times reporter Kenneth Vogel about the inner workings of American lobbyists working for foreign governments.

 In Stryk’s telling, he paved the way for the first Trump administration to accept a power sharing agreement for then-DRC President Joseph Kabila, netting $1.8 million in the meantime from an Israeli surveillance company with a vested interest in maintaining access to Congolese mines.
-Kabila, then facing U.S. threats of sanctions and asset seizure,, would retain control over parliament and key posts and assume the title of “senator-for-life” in exchange for handing over the presidency to opposition candidate Felix Tshisekedi.
+Kabila, then facing U.S. threats of sanctions and asset seizure, would retain control over parliament and key posts and assume the title of “senator-for-life” in exchange for handing over the presidency to opposition candidate Felix Tshisekedi.

-While Vogel’s book is chalk-full of original reporting about familiar faces in U.S. politics like Rudy Giuliani and Hunter Biden, its little-known lobbyist Stryk who steals the show.
+While Vogel’s book is chock-full of original reporting about familiar faces in U.S. politics like Rudy Giuliani and Hunter Biden, its little-known lobbyist Stryk who steals the show.
 Stryk fashions himself as a foreign lobbyist cowboy, travelling the world over to meet with foreign clients and push U.S. policy in their favor (for a price) while donning boots, jeans, and a v-neck shirt.

 On the surface, Stryk appears to be a natural in the art of foreign influence.
 Almost overnight, he went from tending his Oregon vineyard to securing over $19 million in lobbying fees during the first Trump administration.
 And oftentimes, Stryk convincingly delivered for his clients, to the point where the number two official at New Zealand’s embassy referred to him as her “guardian angel” after introducing embassy officials to assorted figures in Trump world.